 As specified in the Pippy Park Commission Act:

-The Commission is seeking to fill up to 6 positions with expressions of interest being sought from individuals who possess the background, experience and skill-set identified in the C.A.
-Pippy Park Commission profile and who can bring unique perspectives to the table.
-Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.
+The Commission is seeking to fill one vacant position.
+Expression of interest is being sought from individuals who possess the background, experience and skill set identified in the board profile.
+Consideration will be given to a variety of demographic factors to ensure the board is representative of the clients it serves.